ton-community/ton-docs/docs/learn/services/sites-www-proxy.md

 ### TON Blockchain relies on TON Network

-For the last three years since the project’s inception, the TON Blockchain’s nodes (validators, server, etc.) have been communicating with one another with the help of the TON Network, the combination of which has proved to be stable and effective in practice.
+For the last three years since the project’s inception, TON Blockchain’s nodes (validators, server, etc.) have been communicating with one another with the help of the TON Network, the combination of which has proved to be stable and effective in practice.

 As operations on the blockchain become more complex, more powerful network solutions will eventually be required.
 The TON Network fully meets the needs of a latest generation blockchain; for example, when TON Blockchain divides into sub-blockchains due to high throughput, each sub-blockchain use its own individual sub-network.